eniocc/eniocc/README.md

 ### About me
 - Actually I'm Criminal Expert of IT.
-- I'm currently working on some open source projects.
-- I'm ...
 - Undergraduate in Mechanical Engineering;
 - Bachelor in Computer Science;
 - Mobile Development Specialist;
 - Forensic Computing Specialist;
 - Master in Electrical Engineering.

 ### Personal stuffs
 - Eletronics;